Mte90/SyntaxAutoFix/README.md

 # SyntaxAlert
-This script will track and automatically fix every word that you will type to the right words!
+Automatically fix every typo that you will type to the right words!

-An easy solution to fix typos!
+It uses a database that can be extended.

 Check the `words` folder for the languages available.